 At the end of the last ice age (10,000 years ago) the glaciers melted which caused the sea to rise.
 The rising sea level drowned a mainland mountain range in the Whitsundays, leaving the higher coastal peaks as islands, which are now known as the 74 Whitsunday Islands.

-The traditional land owners of the Whitsundays were the Ngaro Aboriginal people.
+The Traditional Custodians of the Whitsundays are the Ngaro Aboriginal people.
 They are one of the earliest recorded indigenous groups in Australia, observed by Captain James Cook during his voyage through the Whitsunday Passage.
 The Ngaro people lived throughout the Whitsunday Islands and on the nearby mainland for around 9000 years.
 They left behind rock art and middens at Hook Island’s Nara Inlet (this cave was used 2500 years ago).
 There is also an ancient Ngaro stone quarry on South Molle Island, where stone axes and cutting tools were made.

 On the 3rd of June 1770, Captain James Cook sailed the Endeavour through what is now known as the Whitsunday Passage.
 They sailed through on ‘Whit Sunday,’ marking the Sunday of the feast for the Christian festival Pentecost.
 Captain Cook was inspired enough to name the passage as Whitsunday Passage, and the location as the Whitsunday Group of Islands.
 At that time, the international date line had not been established, so the day that the Whitsundays was discovered was actually a Monday.
 So really they should be called the “Whitmonday” islands!